Vivid-IOV-Labs/nft-issuance/README.md

 It is recommended to use this web service in conjunction with the accompanying frontend, which can be located here : [nft-issuance](https://github.com/Vivid-IOV-Labs/nft-issuance-frontend).

-At present a User would need to regenerate XRPL wallet credentials and add them to the ".env" file when creating new NFTs.
+Please note: At present a User would need to regenerate XRPL wallet credentials and add them to the ".env" file when creating new NFTs.
 This project is still on-going and we plan to add improvements to this repository.

 It is recommended to run a local MongoDB database when using this application locally.
 Information on how to install MongoDB can be found here : [Install MongoDB](https://docs.mongodb.com/guides/server/install/).